muratk3n/thirdwave/en/tweets/2020/week10b.md

 good is marketable.

 I am not talking abt social services, but stuff that is already part of the market econ.
-Like a ttoilet seat maker.
+Take a toilet seat maker.
 There is crisis, gov steps in starts buying toilet seats...
 But it can pay 1000$ for f-ing toilet seat!
 It happened at the Pentagon before!